jgomo3/nebrios_docs/source/builtins/lookups.rst

   * __gte: greater than or equal to

-Whether you are using our `Process ORM <http://nebridocs.readthedocs.org/builtins/process_ORM.html>`_ or `nebrios-models <https://github.com/fernandobixly/nebrios-models>`_, you may use these lookups as you would when using the Django ORM.
+Whether you are using our :doc:`process_ORM` or `nebrios-models <https://github.com/fernandobixly/nebrios-models>`_, you may use these lookups as you would when using the Django ORM.

 For your reference, imagining "date_value" is a variable containing one of our datetimes, the following code is now functional:

 With Process ORM
 ================

-See :doc:`process_ORM`

 .. code-block:: python